 You can even spend the night there and I can’t even begin to tell you how much I wish to do this.
-Check out prices here.

 This area is known for its mineral spring water, which you can experience at Hepburn Bathhouse.

-The spa comprises of two sections.
+The spa consists of two sections.
 General bathing is available in the two mineral pools within The Bathhouse, which can be accessed for between $37-$47 dollars (for an adult), depending on the time and day.

 For an upgraded luxury experience, you can book into The Sanctuary, for $79-$99 per adult.

-Silo Art Trail
+Where to Stay on the Silo Art Trail